MatthewPiorko/AvalonCompanionApp/README.md

 # Avalon Companion App

 This is a companion app I built for the Avalon board game.
-It is used to keep track of time per round.
-It is usable on any Android operating system (8.0 and above).
+Our group would discuss endlessly, making the game take far longer than intended, so we implemented a timer system to keep the game moving.
+The app is used to keep track of the time for discussion each round.
+It is usable on any Android operating system (8.1 and above).

 ## How to Install